We offer MS, MA, and PhD degrees in Mathematics. The program rules and requirements are described in the current Graduate Handbook.

 You can find out more about coursework at the Current Graduate Student page and in the Graduate Course Catalog.

-Our PhD and MS graduates hold faculty positions in the United States (Tulane, Cal Poly, UT Austin, and many regional universities and community colleges) as well as in Brazil, the United Kingdom, Canada, Colombia, Ireland, Kuwait, Korea, Nepal, New Zealand, Thailand, and other countries.
+Our PhD and MS graduates hold faculty positions in the United States (Tulane, Cal Poly, UT Austin, and many regional universities and community colleges) as well as in Brazil, Canada, Colombia, Ireland, Kuwait, Korea, Nepal, New Zealand, Thailand, the United Kingdom, and other countries.
 Some work as actuaries (Milliman, Inc., State Farm, UNUM, Bookbyte E-Commerce, Republic Group, SAIF Corporation), in industry (Intel, Samsung and more), and in government and research labs (National Security Agency, Los Alamos National Lab, Sandia National Lab, National Energy Technology Laboratory and Bonneville Power Administration).

 Our recent alumni and current students provided some stories about their experience.
 You can also view the Graduate Alumni list.